ChemeketaCS/csweb/content/courses/cs161/202030/week10.md

 ### C++ Notes

-These items linked to on this page have nice conscise pointer information
+These items linked to on this page have nice concise pointer information
 [C++ Notes](http://www.fredosaurus.com/notes-cpp/) focus on ones called:

 * Addresses, pointers, references
 * Pointers
 * The NULL pointer
 * Dynamic Allocation of Arrays

-### Learncpp.com

-This online tutorial covers *some* of the same ground as the Liang readings:
-[LearnCpp.com 6.7-6.9](http://www.learncpp.com/) for Pointers and dynamic allocation

-### Lastly

-Congratulations—you are almost there\!